 The input and collaboration with ERA's long time partners Kakadu Native Plant Supplies (KNPS) was key to the success.
-Despite challenges such as the absence of topsoil, more than 70 native species were actively introduced, and after two years the average plant survival rate across Pit 1 is \sim 70% and some plants have reached 7 m in height.
+Despite challenges such as the absence of topsoil, more than 70 native species were actively introduced (Photo 4-8).
+Monitoring of Pit 1 is ongoing and has informed a need for further investigation in several areas.
+This is discussed further in Chapter 9.